developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Bluetooth Configuration - New Pairings

-This Managed Configuration allows an Administrator using an EMM to configure whether the device will accept new Bluetooth Pairings.
+This Managed Configuration allows an Administrator using an EMM to configure whether the device accepts new Bluetooth Pairings.

-Zebra Android devices will accept new Bluetooth Pairings by default.
+Zebra Android devices accepts new Bluetooth Pairings by default.

 The value of this Managed Configuration can change this default behavior:

 - When the value ***Off*** is chosen, the default behavior is overridden and the device does NOT accept new Bluetooth Pairings.

-- When the value ***On*** is chosen, the default behavior is in effect and the device will accept new Bluetooth Pairings.
+- When the value ***On*** is chosen, the default behavior is in effect and the device accepts new Bluetooth Pairings.

 ### Bluetooth Configuration - Turn On/Off Silent Pairing

 This Managed Configuration allows an Administrator using an EMM to configure whether the device can silently perform Bluetooth pairings

-Zebra Android devices will silently perform Bluetooth Pairings by default.
+Zebra Android devices performs Bluetooth Pairings silently by default.

 The value of this Managed Configuration can change this default behavior: